Altinity/clickhouse-operator/docs/security_hardening.md

 ### Using secrets

-The operator supports syntax to read passwords and password hashes from a secret as follows:
+The operator also allows user to specify passwords and password hashes in a Kubernetes secret as follows:

 ```yaml
 spec: